ahaffg/slothsnap/README.md

 # Sloth Snap!
 ![Sloths](/assets/images/readMeImages/readMeSlothCards.jpg)
 # Project Aim
 I want to create a simple memory game to aid my son's short term memory ability.
 My son is neurodivergent and struggles with focusing and short term memory.
 Sloth Snap is a memory game designed to challenge the player to reach a perfect game of 6 pairs.
-The user interface is bright and friendly and directly engaes my son's special interest- Sloths!
+The user interface is bright and friendly and directly engages one my son's special interests- Sloths!

 This project is the second of four projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.
 Required technologies are HTML5, CSS3 and JavaScript.